SolarArbiter/SolarArbiter.github.io/benchmarks.md

 irradiance, power, and net load forecasts.
 Comparisons of test forecasts against benchmark forecasts can help forecast users and developers to understand the relative merits of models.
 The most appropriate benchmark will depend on the use case and forecast horizon.
+We believe that the following benchmark forecast attributes are appropriate for most use
+cases:

+* Available throughout the US
+* Freely available or easily implemented
+* Provide quantities of interest to both forecast users and providers
+* Stakeholder buy-in

 Additional information on the Arbiter's benchmark forecast capabilities will be available in January, 2019.